CoMfUcIoS/GraphQLens/README.md

 # GraphQLens

-GraphQLens is a modern, performant Chrome DevTools extension for inspecting and mocking GraphQL network traffic.
+GraphQLens is a modern, performant Chrome DevTools extension (Chrome only) for inspecting and mocking GraphQL network traffic.
 It provides a powerful UI for developers to capture, analyze, and mock GraphQL requests and responses directly within the browser, with all data stored locally for privacy.

 ## Features